theimowski/FsBlog/source/blog/2016/10-30-paket-why-command.md

 In this entry I introduce a brand new command called **"why"** in [Paket](http://fsprojects.github.io/Paket/) dependency manager.
 It was inspired by a recent project of Facebook, [Yarn](https://yarnpkg.com/) and aims to display **user-friendly** reason for a specific package to be under dependency management.
-The command is still in its alpha phase and is planned to be released as part of Paket v4.
+The command is available in [Paket 3.26](http://fsprojects.github.io/Paket/release-notes.html).

 <!--more-->